mulquin/companion_card_directory/README.md

 # Companion Card Directory

-This project has two main aims:
+This project has two main objectives:

 1. To unify the list of affiliates from the various state and territory Companion Card programs
 2. To help me learn Python